 Anna’s paintings have been shown at Coleman Burke Gallery in New York, the Rhodes Art Center, MA, the Brattleboro Museum, VT, Mousonturm, Frankfurt, and at the Chocolate Factory in New York in Here Rests Peggy, a set-design for Ivy Baldwin Dance in 2010.
 Her new projects include The Voice Imitator, a creative collaboration with the composer Yotam Haber, of 104 paintings and 104 pieces for solo piano based on the short prose by Thomas Bernhard, as well as her second set-design for Ivy Baldwin Dance at New York Live Arts.
 She was invited to be the visiting artist for the 2012 Benson Forum on Creativity at the Eastman School of Music, creating a project together with four young composers, Room for Five, which premiered on April 17, 2012.

-In early 2013 Anna was chosen as one of three finalists to submit designs for public art in downtown Beverly, Mass., as part of the National Endowment for the Arts, (NEA) Arts and Cultural District Public Art Competition, hosted by the city of Beverly, Montserrat College of Art and Beverly Main Streets.
+In 2013 Anna was chosen as one of three finalists to submit designs for public art in downtown Beverly, Mass., as part of the National Endowment for the Arts, (NEA) Arts and Cultural District Public Art Competition, hosted by the city of Beverly, Montserrat College of Art and Beverly Main Streets.
+Anna won the competition, and the project is now in its development phase, with Montserrat College of Art acting as the primary commissioning agent and strategic umbrella.
+Anna has been working in close collaboration with student interns and local arts administrators.